-- aged bushings.
-See Group 32 of the Recreational Vehicle Chassis Workshop Manual. - 8.
-Move the axle up and down while checking for signs of looseness due to worn parts at the front pivot connections.
-Replace any worn parts by following the procedures in Group 32 of the Recreational Vehicle Chassis Workshop Manual. - Check for leaks on the height control valves by applying a soapy solution, then, watching for bubbles at all air connections and fittings. - Inspect the shock absorbers for oil leaks and worn rubber bushings.
+- following the procedures in Group 32 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - Check for leaks on the height control valves by applying a soapy solution, then, watching for bubbles at all air connections and fittings. - 10.
+Inspect the shock absorbers for oil leaks and worn rubber bushings.
 Replace the shock absorbers and/or rubber bushings if wear or damage is noted.
-For instructions, see Group 32 of the Recreational Vehicle Chassis Workshop Manual. - Remove the safety stands and lower the vehicle to the ground.
+For instructions, see Group 32 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - 11.
+Remove the safety stands and lower the vehicle to the ground.
 Run the engine until air pressure of at least 100 psi (689 kPa) is maintained throughout the system.